Thirugnanaselvan/VLSI-LAB-EXP-3/README.md

 ![WhatsApp Image 2024-04-15 at 10 19 41_5c4d53e9](https://github.com/Thirugnanaselvan/VLSI-LAB-EXP-3/assets/160720772/eea26a4b-f8de-4765-b9b4-4654d639ace6)

-**Result**
+**Result:**

-The 2-bit and 4-bit multiplier is stimulated and synthesized using Xilinx ISE.
+The 2-bit and 4-bit multiplier is stimulated and synthesized using Vivado 2023.12.